 Tomb of Sultan Ibrahim

 The Tomb of Sultan Ibrahim is in Thatta.
-It is a firm octagonal brick construction with a quite sharp dome set upon an elevated drum.
-The pillars are colossal with the square base presenting a spire design within ornamented square but its beam, which is made octagonal by chamfered edges, is simple.
+It is firm octagonal brick construction with a quite sharp dome set upon an elevated drum.
+The pillars are colossal with the square base presenting a spire design within the ornamented square but its beam, which is made octagonal by chamfered edges, is simple.
 However, its neck is adorned.
 The lintels are natural except for sunflowers on the base alienated by geometric verticals.
 The dome rests on coinciding rings of imprinted stones and from the top hangs down a fixed pendant.